Updated: Mar 9

 1. Our healthcare systems are entrenched in First Mind perspectives.
 Our approaches to diagnosis, treatment, reimbursement, and innovation are all based in the philosophical perspective of the First Mind.
 Diagnosis, treatment, and innovation generally assume an atomic view of the body—the discrete, physicalized view of the First Mind.
 Reimbursement is tied to this view.
-A perspective of the human body as a representation of the mind or as a field of information that is directly accessible and modifiable via the mind does not receive the kind of reimbursement, which brings us to the next obstacle.
+A perspective of the human body as a representation of the mind or as a field of information that is accessible via the mind does not receive the kind of reimbursement, which brings us to the next obstacle.

 No two people recognize, access, and label the mind in the exact same way, so how we describe mental phenomena differ, even when referring to the same phenomena.

 What one person calls mind, another calls energy.
 What one person calls energy, another calls information.
 Furthermore, words like information and energy have a range of meanings, from personal and experiential to strictly scientific, such as the energy measured in Joules.

 The processes of the Second Mind are subtle enough that a person may be performing them without recognizing it as a discrete activity.
-This makes it difficult to discern a cause-effect relationship between "mind" and “body”.
+This can make it difficult to discern a cause-effect relationship between "mind" and “body”.
 Developing a standardized language will help us recognize and label these processes, bringing greater rigor to science.

 2. Practice.
 The reason we can communicate well through language is because we share similar experiences.
-For example, we know what it feels like when the wind blows in our face while riding a bike, so we can all understand when someone says “I feel like I’m flying when I ride my bike.”
+For example, we know what it feels like when the wind blows in our face while riding a bike, so we can understand someone who says “I feel like I’m flying when I ride my bike.”
 If we didn’t share that bike riding experience, the words would be confusing, or even sound utterly strange.
 The same happens when we discuss the Second Mind perspective without sharing a similar experience.

-Moving healthcare toward Second Mind Medicine means shifting experience from the First to the Second Mind so we can recognize and understand much more of the mindbody and its processes.
+Moving healthcare toward Second Mind Medicine means broadening our own experience of ourselves, so we can recognize and understand more of the mindbody and its processes first-hand.
 This means experimenting with your mind responsibly through various types of introspection.